 - An activity sensor in the pacemaker determines body movement.
 The more the body is moving, the faster the heart rate moves.

 - A breathing sensor measures the breathing rate.
 The faster a person breathes, the faster the heart beats.

 Both of these technologies allow pacemakers to mimic the changes in a normal, healthy heart.

-Pacemakers are implanted through minimally invasive surgery.
-The person receives a local anesthesia in the collarbone area.
-A small incision is made and the leads are guided through a vein toward the heart.
+Pacemakers can be implanted under the skin (right or left side).
+The person receives a local analgesic in the chest area.
+A small incision is made, and the leads are guided through a vein toward the heart.
 The generator is then placed in the incision site.
 The entire process generally takes less than 45 minutes.
 The newest leadless pacemaker devices are delivered through a catheter directly into your heart, through a small puncture in the groin, without the need for surgery.

 People with pacemakers or ICDs often have questions and concerns, such as:

 - How do I take care of it?

 - Can I still do the things I enjoy?

 You can get answers and talk to other pacemaker/ICD users at our quarterly support group meetings.
 The meetings are open to device users, their family members, and caregivers.
 There is no charge to attend.

 Cardiac nurse educators lead each session and guest speakers provide information and answer questions.
 Meetings are held in the Mercer Auditorium located on the Memorial Health University Medical Center campus.
 Light refreshments are served at 5:30 p.m. and the meetings begin at 6:00pm